 The form states specifically that it should be completed by the seller, not the seller's broker.

 How and when sellers must disclose information about their house to buyers depends on the subject matter being disclosed.
 Both the disclosure that the property is within a common interest community and the language regarding special taxing districts must be made within the contract for the sale of the property.
 The Lead-Based Paint Disclosure must be executed by the parties before entering into the purchase contract.

 Regarding the timing of general disclosures of the physical condition of the property to the buyer, the contract to purchase the property will generally establish the disclosure (and inspection) window.
 Buyers and sellers can negotiate those dates.

 Is your property among the types covered by these disclosure laws?
 The statute doesn't provide any one definition.
 It does, however, define "residential real property" in two specific contexts, which are a good indication of the state's approach:

-To obtain Colorado real estate disclosure forms, other form documents (including sales contracts) and additional information, see the state Division of Real Estate website at www.colorado.gov/DORA.
-Also be sure to consult with an attorney if you have questions related to your disclosure requirements and other legal aspects of your home sale.
+To obtain Colorado real estate disclosure forms, other form documents (including sales contracts) and additional information, see the Colorado Department of Regulatory Agencies Division of Real Estate's Contracts and Forms page.
+Also be sure to consult with a local real estate attorney if you have questions related to your disclosure requirements and other legal aspects of your home sale.